Limits of Multilayer Diffusion Network Inference in Social Media Research: Discussion

 \subsection{Findings \& Implications}

-Our results first reveal interesting performance dynamics of the multilayer diffusion network inference method when applied to realistic spreading data.
+Our results first reveal interesting performance dynamics of the multilayer diffusion network inference framework when applied to realistic spreading data.
 For example, the accuracy of the edge existence inference on the aggregated network always increases with the number of cascades, regardless of any network structure or diffusion setting.
 Meanwhile, given the same cascade-edge ratio, the accuracy of the inferred layer-wise edge weights and the layer membership of cascades increases with network density, decreases with the number of layers in the network, and regresses to baseline when there are fewer large cascades in the spreading data for inference.
 More interestingly, we find that excluding small cascades when conducting the multilayer inference significantly increases the classification accuracy of the cascade layers, especially when there exists a sufficient number of large cascades in the data.
-This is also a very practical improvement of the method since it also decreases runtime and memory usage, and thus potentially mitigates problems due to limited time and memory resources.
+This is also a very practical improvement of the inference method since it also decreases runtime and memory usage, and thus potentially mitigates the shortage of time and memory resources.

 More importantly, we have shown a wide range of cases where the inference accuracy of the multilayer diffusion network is only slightly better than the random guessing baseline, for example when the number of cascades in the data is very limited, or the proportion of large cascades is very low.
-Our work thereby shows the potential inapplicability of the method to social media data, and highlights the need for carefully evaluating the method's applicability before trying to infer a multilayer diffusion network from real-world spreading data.
+Our work thereby shows the potential inapplicability of the inference framework to social media data, and highlights the need for carefully evaluating the framework's applicability before trying to infer a multilayer diffusion network from real-world spreading data.
 Otherwise, the interpretations of the results can be extremely misleading when the solution quality is not guaranteed.
 Our results and our open-source implementation can serve as a useful tool for this applicability evaluation.
-By matching the objective real-world setting to the most similar synthetic setting among those we reported, or running our code under a further personalized setting that best mimics the dataset, one can easily get a rough estimate of how well the inference performs when applied to the objective dataset.
+By matching the objective real-world setting to the most similar synthetic setting among those we reported, or running our code under a further personalized setting that best mimics the dataset, one can get a rough estimate of how well the inference performs when applied to the target dataset.